jackbtaylor/DataScienceTrainingProgram-Assignments/Assignment-1/README.md

 # Intermediate Assignment 1: Importing and Joining Data

 ## Data:
-- USDA ERS Food Environment Atlas Dataset: [download here from DSTP Teams](https://usdagcc.sharepoint.com/:x:/r/sites/FNS-DataScienceTrainingProgram/Shared%20Documents/General/Datasets/Food%20Environment%20Atlas.xlsx?d=w93c81e86816c4bc2a6f8ea4b744914c3&csf=1&web=1&e=vIkINh)
+- USDA ERS Food Environment Atlas Dataset
 - 2020 Census data on population by county: query from Census API in Part 2 of the assignment

 ## DataCamp: The following DataCamp courses correspond to this exercise:
-### R
-- Introduction to Importing Data in R
-- Intermediate Importing Data in R
-- Data Manipulation with dplyr
-- Joining Data with dplyr
 ### Python
 - Introduction to Importing Data in Python
 - Intermediate Importing Data in Python